-B. 2010 Biodiversity Target
+B. The 2010 biodiversity target

-25. The 2010 Biodiversity Target, adopted as the mission of the Strategic Plan (see paragraph 23 (c) above), was supported in the Johannesburg Plan of Implementation of the 2002 World Summit on Sustainable Development.
-At the 2005 Summit, Heads of State and Government agreed that "All States will fulfill commitments and significantly reduce the rate of loss of biodiversity by 2010".
-Following requests to the Secretary General, from the Conference of the Parties at its seventh meeting and the high-level segment at its eighth meeting, the 2010 Biodiversity Target was incorporated into the framework for the Millennium Development Goals in 2007 as target 7.B ("Reduce biodiversity loss, achieving, by 2010, a significant reduction in the rate of loss").
+26. The 2010 biodiversity target, adopted as the mission of the Strategic Plan (see paragraph 24 (c) above), was supported in the Johannesburg Plan of Implementation of the 2002 World Summit on Sustainable Development.
+At the 2005 World Summit, Heads of State and Government agreed that "[a]ll States will fulfill commitments and significantly reduce the rate of loss of biodiversity by 2010".
+Following requests to the Secretary-General, from the Conference of the Parties at its seventh meeting and the high-level segment of its eighth meeting, the 2010 biodiversity target was incorporated into the framework for the Millennium Development Goals in 2007 as target 7 B ("Reduce biodiversity loss, achieving, by 2010, a significant reduction in the rate of loss").5